-The parameters customer_key and root_ca are special in the sense that they do not admit a direct value as argument, but a path to a text file holding the actual value of the Customer Key or the default Root Certificate, respectively.
-To download the Customer Key and the default Root Certificate from the master Appliance, follow the same method described for installing the Collector:
+The parameters customer_key and root_ca are special in the sense that they do not admit a direct value as argument, but a path to a text file holding the actual value of the Customer Key or the Root Certificate, respectively.
+To download the Customer Key and Root Certificate from the master Appliance, follow the same method described for installing the Collector:

 - Log in to the Web Console of the master Appliance as admin.

 - Select the Appliance tab at the top of the Web Console.

 - Click Collector security in the left-hand side menu.

 - Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and Root Certificate of the Appliance.